-The following is a summary of the State Group Insurance Short- and Long-term Disability programs.
+The following is a summary of the Partners for Health short- and long-term disability programs.

 How does the MetLife disability insurance benefit you?

 - Helps protect your income when you cannot work due to illness or injury; - Replaces a percentage of your predisability income lost due to sickness, pregnancy or as a direct result of accidental injury; - Helps you cover your essential living expenses if you are sick or hurt and cannot work.
 Examples of these expenses are car payments, mortgage payments, groceries, child care, tuition and more.